Dr. Aikaterini (Katrina) TavoulariBA (Hons), MEd (Distin), PhD, FHEA, CPsychol

 When a child with sight loss needs to undergo an operation, it is never an easy process.
 This child has to prepare psychologically and practically beforehand, and receive rehabilitation afterward.
 The same applies to family members, who may also be adults with vision impairment or blindness themselves.
 I provided this kind of support and preparation to children and families attending Moorfields Eye Hospital in London for more than 5 years.

-In the United Kingdom, I hold recognition as a Chartered Psychologist (CPsychol – 756180) by the British Psychological Association, and as a Chartered Disability Practitioner (IN/1287) by the National Association of Disability Practitioners.
+In the United Kingdom, I hold recognition as a Chartered Psychologist (CPsychol – 756180) with the British Psychological Association, and as a Chartered Disability Practitioner (IN/1287) by the National Association of Disability Practitioners.

 Services